Research integrity: Commission for Research Integrity

 You can use slides and information from this research tip, taking into account the conditions as set out in following Creative Commons license: https://creativecommons.org/licenses/by-nc-sa/4.0/

 There’s no clear-cut definition of research integrity, nor do we have a list of 'does and don’ts' that apply for all researchers, in all research circumstances.
-Some behaviour will always be acceptable or always be unacceptable, but quite often the values and norms need to be translated and adapted to each particular research situation.
-This makes research integrity an interesting area to reflect upon, but for some researchers it is very challenging that research integrity often is more about interpretation and appreciation – about making choices within the framework of the European Code of Conduct for Research Integrity (ALLEA code).
+Behaviour will be acceptable or unacceptable, but the values and norms must be translated to each particular research situation.
+This makes research integrity an interesting area to reflect upon, but for some researchers it is very challenging that research integrity often is more about making choices within the framework of the European Code of Conduct for Research Integrity (ALLEA code).
 Research integrity is all about being able to reflect in a critical way on one’s own research behaviour and on the behaviour of others.

 This means that it is not always easy to determine how best to respond to a given situation and whether, in fact, one's choice was the right one.
 The ALLEA code guides researchers in making the right choices but it is impossible to catch every possible situation in research in one code.
 This can cause questions about your own behaviour or that of others around you.
-In some cases you will witness situations where you know misconduct or even fraud is being committed.
+In some cases you will witness situations where you know violations of research integrity are committed.

-To give clarification in case of questions, but also to deal with allegations of research misconduct, the Board of Governors at Ghent University established a Committee for Research Integrity (CRI – CWI in Dutch), already in 2010.
+To give clarification in case of questions, but also to deal with alleged violations of research integrity, the Board of Governors at Ghent University established a Commission for Research Integrity (CRI – CWI in Dutch), already in 2010.

 Advice on questions